fengpeiyuan/ngx_http_access_dynamic_module/README.md

 **ngx_http_access_dynamic_module**

-This project is still experimental and under early development.
+This module is still experimental and under early development.

 Description
 ===========

 **ngx_http_access_dynamic_module** - one of nginx real-time deny access module.
-Code 403 should be returned when be denied.
-Only support no mask ipv4 now.
+Code 403 will be returned when denied.
+Only support no-mask ipv4 now.

 *This module is not distributed with the Nginx source.* See [the installation instructions](#installation).